Can RICO conviction start a trend? DA tells gang members to put guns down, pull pants up

 "They went low, we went RICO," District Attorney Tony Clayton said, referring to the Racketeer Influenced and Corrupt Organizations Act.
 The trial, which ended Thursday, marked the first time a state prosecutor tried gang members together under the law.

-The five men were Tyler Breaux, 20; Tyzontae Davis, 23; Dequan Johnson, 23; Nicholas Johnson, 21; and Marlon Jones, 24.
-Each were convicted of second-degree murder.
+The five men convicted of second-degree murder were Tyler Breaux, 20; Tyzontae Davis, 23; Dequan Johnson, 23; Nicholas Johnson, 21; and Marlon Jones, 24.

 "Quarter baby-ripped his shirt apart, the other ones were acting up, family members were screaming, kudos to the sheriff's office for handling the situation, it could've been bad," Clayton said.